On discretely structured growth models and their moments: Identifying mechanism in essentially unstructured systems

-Here and throughout, superscripts of $C$ and $R$ correspond to clonal and regenerative analogues, respectively.
+Here and throughout, superscripts of $P$ and $R$ correspond to state-preserving and state-resetting analogues, respectively.
 Note that, in order for only the mechanism (rather than the rate) of growth to differ between populations, we must have $\rho = r$.

 Together, these constraints have a practically unfortunate, if unsurprising, consequence: were we to measure the total size of each population, the two would be indistinguishable.
-This is apparent when summing \cref{eq: almost identical populations} over $j$ to yield evolution equations for $\mu_0^C$ and $\mu_0^R$:
+This is apparent when individually summing \cref{eq: almost identical populations: P,eq: almost identical populations: R} over $j$ to yield evolution equations for $\mu_0^P$ and $\mu_0^R$:

 where $\rho = r$ ensures that both populations will evolve in the same way from equal initial conditions.

 Thus far, it looks like structure has afforded little other than notational complexity.
 However, computing the evolution equation for the first moment of the populations reveals the benefit of explicitly modelling structure.
 Multiplying by $j$ and summing gives